EquiBind: Geometric Deep Learning for Drug Binding Structure Prediction: Experiments

-\textbf{Evaluation Metrics.} Several metrics quantify the successful generation of a bound pose in a target, but we focus on the ligand root mean square deviation (L-RMSD) of atomic positions, the centroid distance, and the Kabsch-RMSD.
+\textbf{Evaluation Metrics.} We use the ligand root mean square deviation (L-RMSD), the centroid distance, and the Kabsch-RMSD.
 We calculate all metrics after hydrogens are removed.
-The centroid distance measures the ability of the model to find the correct binding pocket (for a given ligand) by computing the distance between the centroids of the predicted and true bound ligand atoms.
-The Kabsch RMSD (i.e., RMSD after superimposition with the Kabsch algorithm) measures the quality of the resulting ligand conformation (distance to the bound conformer) independently on the rigid SE(3) docking transformation.
-L-RMSD measures the mean squared error between the atoms of the predicted and bound ligands.
-For each success criteria, we show cumulative distributions (e.g., 25th L-RMSD refers to the L-RMSD value under which 25\% of the predictions fall).
-Finally, we report the percent of predictions below a given threshold for both metrics.
+The \textit{centroid distance} measures the ability of the model to find the correct binding pocket (for a given ligand) via the distance between the averaged coordinates of the predicted and true bound ligand atoms. \textit{Kabsch RMSD} is the lowest possible RMSD that can be obtained by SE(3) transformation of the ligand (i.e., RMSD after superimposition with the Kabsch algorithm). \textit{L-RMSD} is the mean squared error between the atoms of the predicted and bound ligands.
+All RMSDs are calculated using OpenBabel's symmetry corrected and atom order invariant RMSD tool \texttt{obrms}.
+Next to the mean and cumulative distributions, we report the percent of predictions below a given error threshold.

+Finally, we show the average number of seconds needed to make a prediction for a test complex, given the receptor and the initial ligand structure.
+The receptor preparation time is excluded (mainly an additional 393 sec for GLIDE) since this step is commonly only performed once before docking many ligands to the same receptor.
+We ran all runtime measurements on the same machine using 16 logical CPU cores (except for GLIDE, which does not support multithreading -- detailed in Appendix \ref{appendix:implementation}), once with and once without access to a 6GB GTX 1060 GPU.

 \textbf{Implementation Details.} We optimize our model using Adam~\citep{kingma2014adam} and do early stopping with patience of 150 epochs based on the percentage of predicted validation set complexes with an RMSD better than 2 \AA{}.
 All hyperparameters and the employed ligand and node features are described in Appendix \ref{appendix:implementation}.
 Code to reproduce results or perform fast docking with the provided model weights is available at \url{https://github.com/HannesStark/EquiBind}.